codex-team/editor.js/README.md

 ---

-# So how to use CodeX Editor
+# So how to use Editor.js

 ## Basics

-CodeX Editor is a Block-Styled editor.
+Editor.js is a Block-Styled editor.
 Blocks are structural units, of which the Entry is composed.
 For example, `Paragraph`, `Heading`, `Image`, `Video`, `List` are Blocks.
 Each Block is represented by Plugin.
 We have [many](http://github.com/codex-editor) ready-to-use Plugins and the [simple API](docs/tools.md) for creation new ones.